Azure/AML-Kubernetes/docs/AKS-HCI/AML-ARC-Compute.md

 In this article, you will:

 *	Connect your AKS on Azure Stack HCI Cluster to Azure Via Azure Arc
-*	Install AzureML training and inferencing extention on your AKS on Azure Stack HCI
+*	Install AzureML training and inferencing extentions on your AKS on Azure Stack HCI
 *	Attach your Azure Arc-enabled AKS on Azure Stack HCI's cluster to your Azure Machine Learning workspace as a compute target

 ## Prerequisites